Dorothy Dietrich: Dietrich Uncovers Houdini's Long Lost Best Film "The Grim Game"

 Long considered by film buffs as lost, Dietrich was aware since her teens that the only copy of Houdini's The Grim Game was buried in the apartment of Brooklyn collector Larry Weeks.
 She had seen it several times along with her partner Dick Brooks and attempted to acquire it from him several times to no avail.
 Finally with the help of film producer Rick Schmidlin she got him to turn it over to Turner Classic Movies and produce the restoration, who then put up the funding to have it professionally restored and commissioned two new movie scores to be added to the film.
-Turner flew Dietrich and Brookz to Hollywood to introduce the film as the climax to their week long yearly film festival.
+Turner flew Dietrich and Brooks to Hollywood to introduce the film as the climax to their week long yearly film festival.
 As part of the festival Turner asked Dorothy to perform a challenge strait jacket escape for which she got a standing ovation.
 Larry Weeks, who was ill and 96 years old died about 5 months before the showing in March.
 As a tribute to Weeks she demonstrated a trick vest of Houdini's that she had acquired from Weeks as a teenager.
-Dietrich and Brookz are featured on the second title card of the restored film, which was shown on television the following October.
+Dietrich and Brooks are featured on the second title card of the restored film, which was shown on television the following October.
 "Because of our efforts more people and future magicians will now see Houdini's best work, than saw him in his entire lifetime!" said the two.